 At YouTube, every MySQL connection had an overhead of 2MB.
 There was a computational cost associated with every connection, also additional RAM had to be added as the number of connections increased.

-In today’s computing era, every large-scale service runs on cloud in a distributed environment.
+At YouTube, Vitess runs in a containerized environment with Kubernetes as the container orchestration tool.
+In today’s computing era, every large-scale service runs on the cloud in a distributed environment.
 Running a service on the cloud has numerous upsides.

-During my research for this article, I couldn’t find the list of specific Google Cloud databases that YouTube uses, but I am pretty sure it would be leveraging GCP’s unique offerings such as Google Cloud Spanner, Cloud SQL, Cloud Datastore, Memorystore & many more to run different features of the service.
+During my research for this article, I couldn’t find the list of specific Google Cloud databases that YouTube uses, but I am pretty sure it would be leveraging GCP’s unique offerings such as Google Cloud Spanner, Cloud SQL, Cloud Datastore, Memorystore and many more to run different features of the service.

 How does YouTube store such an insane amount of data (500 hours of video content uploaded every single minute)?

-GFS Google File System is a distributed file system developed by Google to manage large scale data in a distributed environment.
+GFS Google File System is a distributed file system developed by Google to manage large-scale data in a distributed environment.

 BigTable is a low latency distributed data storage system built on Google File System to deal with petabyte-scale data spread over thousands of machines.
 It’s used by over 60 Google products.